oSamTo/TEMREG/README.md

 **Emissions contribution by Profile_ID per sector here; ./doc/profile_contributions_sector/**

 **IMPORTANT:** When making GAM of GAMs, the weighted raw data is having an effect when the scales of data are very different, which is annoying.
-Need to centre it on 1.
+Need to re-scale to 1 (div by mean).

 **Thought:** The year actually does determine the shape of the profile, even when not using year specific activity data, as the emissions contributions to a sector change per year (not a lot but they do).
 Do i need to take an average of NFR contribution? another GAM???